 It's also important to note that the suggestions in the producer's column are intended to serve as a guideline.
 The producer should feel free to adjust the suggestions (such as use of a particular tool) to maintain attention or emphasize the facilitator's points.

 Interested in learning more about designing for the virtual classroom (including facilitator guides)?
-Click on the graphic below to learn more about our Virtual Classroom Design Mastery Series certificate course and how you can earn your virtual classroom instructional designer badge.
+Check out our Virtual Classroom Design Mastery Series certificate course and find out how you can earn your virtual classroom instructional designer badge.